-But it’s time to come home.
-We need our friends, our church, the grandparents 5 miles down the road.
-We need community and activities for the boys and a life outside of cancer treatment.
+But it was time to come home.
+We needed our friends, our church, the grandparents 5 miles down the road.
+We needed community and activities for the boys and a life outside of cancer treatment.
 Phoebe’s oncologist said that we are at a good place in treatment to be able to be further away.
-She is stable and her response to chemotherapy has been consistently better the last several rounds.
-So here we go!
+She was stable and her response to chemotherapy had been consistently better the last several rounds.
+So there we went!

 That little place I mentioned back in August?
-We have a contract on the house and are set to close on the 10th of October.
+We bought it in October 2013.
 It’s a smaller house, but adequate, and most of all it has 10 beautiful acres for us to put our hands to.
-It is our hope that in the future when Phoebe is well, we will be hosting 3rd world agriculture training and classes and camps on this land.
-We are excited, and busy and nervous and stressed and ready to move, but mostly we are thankful, thankful to have a place to finally put down roots and begin life again.
+It was our hope that we will be hosting 3rd world agriculture training and classes and camps on this land.
+We were excited, and busy and nervous and stressed and ready to move, but mostly thankful, thankful to have a place to finally put down roots and begin life again.
 It’s not the life we expected, but it is the life we have embraced because it is the life that God has allowed.
-At least for several years, our life will pan out in Texas and Phoebe will receive treatment and therapies and ongoing endocrinology care.
+At least for several years, our life will pan out in Texas.